 Call for Workshops

-The Pervasive Health 2019 Workshop Organising Committee invites proposals for the workshop program of the 13th International Conference on Pervasive Computing Technologies for Healthcare.
+The Pervasive Health 2020 Workshop Organising Committee invites proposals for the workshop program of the 14th International Conference on Pervasive Computing Technologies for Healthcare.
 The purpose of these workshops is to discuss work in progress and explore opportunities for new research related to pervasive healthcare.
-Innovative, high-risk frontier research ideas are particularly welcome as a main topic of a workshop.
+Innovative, high-risk frontier research ideas are particularly welcome as the main topic of a workshop.

 Important Workshop Dates